nfagerlund/puppet-docs/source/puppet/4.7/reference/lang_collectors.markdown

 A collector with an empty search expression will match **every** resource of the specified resource type.

-Parentheses may be used to improve readability, and to modify the priority/grouping of `and`/`or`.
+Parentheses can be used to improve readability, and to modify the priority/grouping of `and`/`or`.
 You can create arbitrarily complex expressions using the following four operators:

 - [`==`](#equality-search)
 - [`!=`](#non-equality-search)